Can I be Put in Jail for Not Paying Child Support in Illinois?

 In cases of divorced or unmarried parents, having a valid child support order in place is vitally important.
 In addition to helping to ensure parents get timely payments and the maximum amount they are entitled to and need to provide for their child, it also gives them legal recourse in the event the other parent fails to pay their share.

-Determining Child Support In Skokie
+Determining Child Support In Illinois

 Under the Illinois Statutes (750 ILCS 5/505), the state goes by an income shares model to determine child support amounts, using the following formula:

 • Net monthly income for each parent is added together.
-For example, say one parent makes $500 and the other makes $1,500, which totals $2,000.
+For example, say one parent makes $500, and the other makes $1,500, which totals $2,000.

 • The percent each parent contributes is determined.
-In our example, one parent makes 25 percent of the combined net income and the other makes 75 percent.
+In our example, one parent makes 25 percent of the combined net income, and the other makes 75 percent.

 • Each party’s child support obligation is calculated.
-Using this example, the portion allotted to the parent who makes $500 per month would be $108 and the other parent would be $324.
-(This is just an estimate.
-Other factors are likely to apply).
+Using this example, the portion allotted to the parent who makes $500 per month would be $108, and the other parent would be $324.
+This is just an estimate.
+Other factors are likely to apply.

-What if you are unable to find a job or work under the table-do you still have to pay child support?
+What if you are unable to find a job or work under the table?
+Do you still have to pay child support?
 Yes.
-The court will impute an amount, based on your skills, experience, and prior earnings.
-If you continue to not pay, you can be held in contempt of court.
+The court will impute an amount based on your skills, experience, and prior earnings.
+If you continue not to pay, you can be held in contempt of court.

 Penalties For Not Paying Child Support In Illinois